-Welcome to Love, Learn, and Play (LLP) for children.
+Welcome to Love, Learn, and Play for Middle Grades

-This curriculum consists of thirty activities designed to allow students to explore the concepts of Love, Learn, and Play as a framework for lifelong flourishing.
+This curriculum consists of over twenty-five activities designed to allow students to explore the concepts of Love, Learn, and Play as a framework for lifelong flourishing.

 The activities may be used in order as a daily practice.
 Each is designed to take about 45 minutes to complete.
 Or, teachers may use them as stand-alone activities.
+Note that the final activity in each of the three sections (Love, Learn, and Play) is designed to reflect on the learning from the entire section.
+This is critical for reinforcing the concepts when the curriculum is used in its entirety, but these are not good as stand-alone lessons.